csmithersslc/50StatesOfHorror/README.md

 Christina's 50 States of Horror

-* Alabama - Dead Birds, Body Snatchers, Laid to Rest
+* Alabama - Dead Birds, Body Snatchers, Laid to Rest, Jaws of Satan, Wife Mother Murderer, The Grass Harp
 * Alaska - 30 Days of Night, Call of the Yukon, The Fourth Kind, The Barber, Unnatural, Wyvern, Ice Road Terror
 * Arizona - Piranha, Psycho, Fire in the Sky, Eight LEgged Freaks, Kingdom of the Spiders, The Wraith, Alien Invasion Arizona, Netherbeast Incorporated, Night Skies, Christmas Lillies of the Field
 * Arkansas - The Town That Dreaded Sundown, The LEgend of Boggy Creek, A Bothered Conscience, The Shaddow of Chikara